liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.3.49 (2023/02/04) =
+* "groups" is a reserved keyword in some mysql versions, so avoid using that as a table alias

 = 2.3.48 (2023/02/02) =
 * Fix an undefined var
 * Translate cancel-not-allowed string for multi-language sites